dimm-city/dc-solo-rpg/README.md

 2. Modify the description of each card in the `deck.csv` file to provide the card text.
 3. Modify the `theme.css` file to achieve the desired visual style, such as colors, fonts, and layout.

+Read the full guide here: [How to build a game](./docs/how-to-build-a-game.md)

 ## Demo

-Check out our [Demo Site](https://yellow-moss-0be668010.3.azurestaticapps.net) to see some basic examples of game play.
+Check out our [Demo Site](https://demo.dimm.city) to see some basic examples of game play.

 ## Developing